 - Daily record of all the income and expenditure with the proper receipts and invoice.

 Foreign and local companies that are in Hong Kong have to file the annual return and need to follow the conditions set by the Companies Registry and the Inland Revenue Department (IRD).
 Startupr can assist you in the Annual Return filings and be in compliance with the government filings for the company.

 The requirements for the annual return filing of the private limited Hong Kong Company are:

 Filing of Annual Return with Companies Registry

 As per the Companies Registry rules, a private limited business that has been incorporated under the Companies Ordinance in Hong Kong needs to submit the Annual Return that is signed by the authorized representative, manager, company secretary, or the director.

 The company annual return filing is done with a special form that has the details of the company as mentioned above.
-With the Company Registry, it is not necessary to file the financial accounts of the business.
+With the Companies Registry, it is not necessary to file the financial accounts of the business.
 This is done separately through another government agency in Hong Kong, namely the Inland Revenue Department (IRD).